welovemedia/ffmate-docs/docs/tasks.md

 Replace `{taskId}` with the actual task ID from the submission response.

+💡 Tip: You can also check the status of each task directly in the FFmate Web UI [FFmate Web UI](/docs/web-ui.md)

 ## Monitoring All Tasks

-FFmate allows you to retrieve a list of all tasks, regardless of their current state—whether they are waiting in the queue, actively processing, successfully completed, or encountered an error.
+FFmate lets you retrieve a list of all tasks, no matter their current state—queued, processing, completed, or failed.

 To retrieve a list of all tasks, send a GET request to the API: